softprops/json-env-logger/README.md

 </details>
 &nbsp;

- <details><summary>So what are the tradeoffs of json_env_logger then?</summary>
+ <details><summary>So what are the tradeoffs of json_logger then?</summary>
 <p>

 Glad you asked.
 It depends on `env_logger` which has some opinionated defaults, some of which you might not like.
 For example, it logs to stderr by default.
 You might play for team stdout.
-The good news is that json_env_logger exposes its interfaces for overriding those opinions.
+The good news is that json_logger exposes its interfaces for overriding those opinions.

-Some features available in `env_logger` `json_env_logger` doesn't use and those bring in extra transitive dependencies.
+Some features available in `env_logger` `json_logger` doesn't use and those bring in extra transitive dependencies.
 We're aware.
-Luckily they are all behind `env_logger` feature flags and `json_env_logger` turns them all off!
+Luckily they are all behind `env_logger` feature flags and `json_logger` turns them all off!
 The only transient dependency is then just `log` which you already have if your doing any sort of logging:)
 </p>
 </details>
 &nbsp;